 The Young Company (14–18) meet on Monday evenings from 7-9pm and the Young Company (18–25) meet on Tuesday evenings from 7-9:30pm.

 Over the year-long programme, the Almeida Young Company aims to nurture individual voices within the company, and provide a platform for experimentation and innovation in performance.

-Explore: Discover what it's like to be in the Young Company with our blogs from members of the 2018/19 groups.
+Explore: Discover what it's like to be in the Young Company with our blog from members of the 2018/19 groups.

-We recruit for both of our Young Company’s in September of each year.
+We recruit for both of our Young Companies in September of each year.
 To receive an alert when auditions are open, please sign up to our mailing list here.

-The 2018/2019 Almeida Young Company are working with a professional creative team to produce two new shows, to be performed in July 2019.
+The 2018/19 Almeida Young Companies worked with an exciting creative team to performt two World Premieres in July 2019.

 The 14–18 company performed Luke Barnes’s original script Loki and Cassie: A Love Story, exploring themes of masculinity, teenage relationships and the darkest corners of modern society.